CitadelStronghold/gem/docs/README.md

 > > **gem s [brisqi](https://brisqi.com)**
 >
 > > Note: Establishes auto-backup functionality.
-The gem would need to be customized to use your own repository beforehand.
+The gem would need to be customized to use your own repository beforehand if you want auto backup to work.
 >
 > > Note: You may have to reboot before you can sign in
 >